demanuel/NewsUP/README.md

 ## note
-I dropped the parity files and the 7zip compression.
+As i realized that most users already have scripts to create rars/7z and parity files i dropped the options to create 7zip and parity files.
+But if you want them, just send me an email i can restore them.

 I changed the code to use processes instead of threads to improve performance.

 ## Alternatives
 * newsmangler (https://github.com/madcowfred/newsmangler)